-As part of the C3 IoT analytic software suite, C3 Predictive Maintenance employs machine learning-based algorithms to enhance failure prediction and diagnostic capabilities.
+C3 Predictive Maintenance, built on the C3 IoT Platform and running on the AWS Cloud, employs machine learning-based algorithms to enhance failure prediction and diagnostic capabilities.
 The application augments traditional systems by continuously monitoring all instrument signals, tracking complex failure modes, and detecting operating anomalies associated with impending equipment failures for a large range of assets.

 In this trial, C3 IoT first loaded sensor readings with a range of widely different intervals.
 Significantly complicating the issue – the building equipment manufacturer did not have labels for the sensor data, and the sensor data did not match up (i.e., sensor 1 from chiller 1 did not match sensor 1 from chiller 2, and they did not know what the reading from sensor 1 represented).
 One of the benefits of the C3 IoT Platform, is that the data model is managed through the metadata based C3 Type System.
 This allowed the C3 IoT team to rapidly load data without understanding the sensor labels, and to group and label the sensors later using deep analytics.
 The C3 IoT Platform also has native support for time series data, allowing the team to load data with different time granularity together – but then group them and analyze them all in a consistent way – without having to write any code.